 The method above is excellent when you are changing a thermostatic radiator valve upstairs.

-If you are changing a thermostatic radiator valve on the radiator on the same level as the radiator you are drain from you will need to remove the radiator from the wall and connect the washing machine hose directly to the radiator valve to drain that level.
+If you are changing a thermostatic radiator valve on the radiator on the same level as the radiator you are draining from you will need to remove the radiator from the wall and connect the washing machine hose directly to the radiator valve to drain that level.

 Once the water has stopped flowing from your drain hose, you will then need to open the bleed vents from all over radiators to remove any extra residual water from your heating system.